 How To Clean The Inside of Bottles & Vases

-• Fill bottle 3/4 full with warm water, a bit of dish detergent and about a teaspoon of uncooked rice (if it’s a medium to large size, add more if you think you need it).
+• Fill it 3/4 full with warm water, a bit of dish detergent and about a teaspoon of uncooked rice (if it’s a medium to large size, add more if you think you need it).

 • Seal the top and shake, shake, shake and swirl the rice around a bit.
 If the glass is fragile, swirl gently.